- Practice Team:

 • criminal related judicial review and public law (including IPCC and CCRC)

 Matthew is experienced in leading teams through every level of litigation from the early stages of pre-charge investigation and trial, through to the Court of Appeal, and the Supreme Court.
-He is one of a very small number of advocates who has been instructed in both the European Court of Human Rights and the International Criminal Court in The Hague.
+He has been instructed in both the European Court of Human Rights and the International Criminal Court in The Hague.
 He is frequently instructed in cases because they are factually complex and / or involve novel or unusual points of law.

-In 2010 he was one of only three barristers recognised in both civil and criminal fields when appointed Queen’s counsel.
+When appointed Queen’s counsel in 2010 he was recognised in both civil and criminal fields, indicating his expertise over a number of connected areas.
 He has been leading counsel in major fraud and terrorist trials; large civil claims for damages; public law challenges to policing and government powers, financial, regulatory and disciplinary proceedings (including sports tribunals); challenges relating to freedom of expression and political protest.

-Matthew’s trial experience in high profile cases has included cross-examining police officers accused of serious misconduct, Al Qaeda supergrasses, MI5 and MI6 operatives, politicians, tabloid editors and journalists, as well as a wide range of scientific, medical, financial and academic experts.
+Matthew’s trial experience in high profile cases has included cross-examining senior police officers accused of serious misconduct, MI5 and MI6 operatives, politicians, tabloid editors and journalists, as well as a wide range of scientific, medical, financial and academic experts.

 In addition to the broad practice areas summarised above, Matthew is often instructed because of his significant experience in highly specialist and technical legal areas.